AnalogJ/drawbridge/README.md

-However as this architecture is scaled up and deployed across multiple environments (testing, staging, production), it can be complicated to maintain a single `~/.ssh/config` file that allows you to tunnel into your various jump host proctected internal networks.
+However as this architecture is scaled up and deployed across multiple environments (testing, staging, production), it can be complicated to maintain a single `~/.ssh/config` file that allows you to tunnel into your various jump host protected internal networks.

-Drawbridge aims to solve this problem in a flexible and scalible way.
+Drawbridge aims to solve this problem in a flexible and scalable way.

 # Features